andyshep/Waypoints/README.md

 * Add multiple observers for a single location change.
 * Configure the minimum distance before a new location is published.
+* Supports reverse geocoding.
 * Target iOS or OS X.

 ##Usage

-Create a `LocationTracker` instance with default minimum distance threshold of 0 meters:
+Create a `LocationTracker` instance with the default minimum distance threshold of 0 meters:

 	let locationTracker = LocationTracker()